ClockSelect/myevic/README.md

         Choose between several USB modes:
      * HID: Normal operation mode - factory setting.
 Disables any other USB device than HID.
        HID is always active, even in the two others modes of operation.
+This feature permits communication between the box and firmware utilities.

      * COM: A virtual COM interface; mainly used for debugging with a COM terminal such as putty.
+       May be usefull if you are developping your own version of the firmware.

      * DSK: A virtual drive to download the firmware file.
      Connect the box to a PC, and a disk device will appear with a "FIRMWARE.BIN" file.
 This can be read and copied.
 This file is an encoded firmware file that can be uploaded to another device using evic-usb or the official Joyetech firmware tool.